onlabsorg/stilo/test/test-repository/.stilo/README.md

 * `api.getStore` returns the [olo.Store] interface to the repository documents
 * `api.createServer` returns a NodeJS [http.Server] object that serves the store over HTTP
+* `api.commands` return an object containing all the plugin commands
 * `api.run` executes a plugin command
 * `api.beforeInit` called before the `stilo-init` command
 * `api.afterInit` called after the `stilo-init` command